Spatio-Temporal Pricing for Ridesharing Platforms: Preliminaries

 The market clearing prices may not be unique, and a fully defined myopic mechanism must provide a rule for picking a particular set of prices.
 This mechanism has anonymous, origin-based pricing, and is very simple in ignoring the need for smooth pricing, or future supply and demand.
+But its simplicity means that it fails to optimize social welfare or to set prices that are spatially and temporally smooth, leading to various market failures.